scristobal/demos/README.md

 # demos

-Just a collection of random stuff, like https://scristobal.github.io/demos/masks/
+Just a collection of random stuff ✨👾